Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

-The New York Yankees, including Isiah Kiner-Falefa and his .517 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Yankee Stadium, Tuesday at 7:05 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa and his .517 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Tyler Wells and the Baltimore Orioles at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Reds.
+In his most recent game he had a hitless performance (0-for-2) against the Reds.

 Isiah Kiner-Falefa Game Info & Props vs. the Orioles